Contact Lindsey

 My clients ask me all the time how much time they need to be spending on LinkedIn.
 The answer depends on you.
 Everyone and every business goal is different.
 That said, focused time every day is better than all at once at the end of the week.
 Remember, timeliness is key on a fast-moving platform like LinkedIn.
 Long chunks of time simply can’t make up for keeping your finger on the pulse of your network throughout the week.

 When you’ve reflected on your business needs, set a goal and stick with it.
 Maybe it’s 15 minutes per day of active engagement with your network.
 Or, like Bill, maybe it’s also nurturing relationships via groups throughout the month.
+(Believe it or not, I've got a LinkedIn Routine Checklist that tells you exactly how to spend your time on LinkedIn.
+It is baked into one of my on-demand resources: You can grab it here.)

 Level Three: Upgrade Your Toolset